Phil Cockrell

-Phillip "Fish" Cockrell, born Philip Cockrell Williams, (June 29, 1895 – March 31, 1951) was an American baseball pitcher and player-manager in the Negro leagues.
+Phillip "Fish" Cockrell, born Philip Cockrell Williams, (June 29, 1895 – March 31, 1951) was an American professional baseball pitcher and player-manager in the Negro leagues.

 Cockrell started his career as a top-level Negro league pitcher in 1917, playing for both with the Lincoln Giants and Hilldale.
 He pitched for Hilldale from then until the team's demise in 1932.